-No matter what your kids’ age or favourite activities, there are more options than ever for summer camp.
-“Children today are very dynamic and have all kinds of interests,” says Francesca Siciliano, communications coordinator at The International School of Brussels (ISB).
-“That’s why it was important to us to expand our international school to include a summer camp with language, sports, fun and socializing.
-Kids from everywhere can come together in a safe, playful space, and together they inspire and challenge each other.”
+No matter what your kids’ age or favorite activities, there are more options than ever for summer camp.
+Children today are dynamic and have all kinds of interests.
+It’s great to have accessibility to summer camps that feature activities including languages, sports, and learning in a fun way.
+Kids coming from different countries can come together in a safe, playful space.
+Together, they inspire and challenge each other.

-ISB offers Language and Activities camps for French, English and Dutch, for kids aged from three to 16.
-“We focus on the oral element, and we really want them to walk away with strong basics” says Jacinta Moulakas, ISB summer coordinator.
-They learn through activities like multi-sports, yoga, climbing, and tennis, using the wide-ranging facilities on Campus.
-“When we do our activity camps, we’re not very theoretical, it’s a lot more hands-on,” explains Jacinta “We always want parents and kids to know that language is not a barrier.”
-Registration is open by the week, with half-day and full-day options.
+Several international summer schools have language and activity camps for children aged from three up to 16.
+Many focus on the oral element, with the aim of children walking away with strong basics.
+They can learn through activities like multi-sports, yoga, climbing, and tennis, using facilities at the summer school.
+When they attend these activity camps, it’s not overly theoretical but more hands-on.
+They ensure that language is not a barrier.
+Registration opens by the week, with some schools offering half-day and full-day options.

-ISB also offers a Theatre Camp for kids aged 7-14.
+ISB offers a Theatre Camp for kids aged 7-14.
 It’s a five-day program in English that covers improvisation, characterization and the art of story-telling through acting.

 Sports summer camps in Belgium

-Exploration and Adventure camps in Belgium
+Exploration and adventure camps in Belgium

 The Ardennes Adventure Camp is for “tough, exciting and challenging activities,” including canoeing, mountain biking, hiking, and archery.
 They make no bones about being rough-and-tumble, warning (or, rather, promising) participants that they’re going to get wet and dirty.
 This camp is for kids 12-16, and you can book by the week.